chrissimusokwe/SP2010FileCleanUpTool/README.md

 3. The time the file was cleaned up

-4. Any errors it may come across during the clean-up process
+4. Any errors it may come across during the clean-up process.
 ![ev log 4](https://cloud.githubusercontent.com/assets/12210489/19414612/6e832be0-93ae-11e6-8cda-70591f634605.png)